Christian-amakah/zerotrustlab/02-Network-security/nmap-networking.md

 To understand how Nmap is used in real-world scenarios for reconnaissance and to analyze exposed services from a security perspective.

-# Key concepts
+# Key Note
-Port Communication endpoint (e.g., 80 for HTTP)
+- Port Communication endpoint (e.g., 80 for HTTP)
-Open Port Accepting connections
+- Open Port Accepting connections
-Closed Port No active service
+- Closed Port No active service
-Filtered PortBlocked by firewall
+- Filtered Port Blocked by firewall

 # Common Commands
-Basic scan
+- Basic scan:
 nmap 192.168.1.1

-Service version Detection
+- Service version Detection:
 nmap -sV 192.168.1.1

-OS Detection
+- OS Detection:
 nmap -o 192.168.1.1

-Aggressive Scan
+- Aggressive Scan:
 nmap -A 192.168.1.1

 # Scan Scenario
-Target: Local test environment (e.g., 192.168.1.1)
+- Target: Local test environment (e.g., 192.168.1.1)
-Purpose: Identify open ports and running services
+- Purpose: Identify open ports and running services

 Note: Sample results are used for demonstration purposes.